OpenMPDK/dss-ecosystem/README.md

 ### Start DataMover

-Start DataMover using start_start_datamover.yml playbook to move the data from NFS server and PUT it to TESS storage servers.
+Start DataMover using start_start_datamover.yml playbook to move the data from NFS server and PUT it to DSS storage servers.

 ```
 ansible-playbook -i inv_file  playbooks/start_datamover.yml
 ```

-to test that the data is moved from NFS to TESS storage on client/storage server data is generally stored under dss<em>i</em> bucket which *i* specifies the cluster's index and *dss* bucket will keep the datamover configuration file.
+to test that the data is moved from NFS to DSS storage on client/storage server data is generally stored under dss<em>i</em> bucket which *i* specifies the cluster's index and *dss* bucket will keep the datamover configuration file.

 ```